MaxScharkopf/MaxScharkopf/README.md

 # 💫 About Me:
-I'm currently studying at CSU Channel Islands and I'm<br>a Rising senior pursuing a Computer Science BS Degree<br><br>Currently looking for a 2026 summer internship related to <br>Software Development, Computer Vision or other Machine Learning opportunites!
+I'm currently studying at CSU Channel Islands and I'm<br>a rising senior pursuing a Computer Science BS Degree<br><br>Currently looking for a 2026 summer internship related to <br>Software Development, Computer Vision or other Machine Learning opportunites!

 ## 🌐 Socials: